 3. I intend to teach a Masters Degree course in the Bible Department at Bar-Ilan University presenting the comparative analysis.
 The course will familiarize students with the main points of the worldview expressed in the various prophetic books, teach them to pay attention to the differences between them, to attain the ability to analyze prophetic units, and to discuss fundamental issues in prophetic literature.

-4. For the past three years I have chaired the “Prophecy and Prophets” session at the EABS conference.
+4. For the past three years I have chaired the “Prophets and Prophecy” session at the EABS conference.
 In the coming two years (Summer 2018 and Summer 2019), I intend to hold sessions focusing on comparative theological discussions of the prophetic books of the eighth century BCE.
-The 2018 sessions are designated for lectures that discuss ideological and theological comparison between the books Micha and Isaiah.
+The 2018 sessions are designated for lectures that discuss ideological and theological comparison between the books Micah and Isaiah.
 The 2019 sessions will focus on comparisons between Amos and Hosea.

-In preparation for these sessions, I intend to work on publishing the relevant articles in a collection that can present the ideological focus in these books from the research perspectives of various scholars.
+Following these sessions, I intend to work on publishing the relevant articles from the conferences in a collection that will present the ideological focus in these books from the research perspectives of various scholars.

-5. I intend to organize a workshop based on my research method that will be held in Israel, where it will be presented to both researchers and students.
+5. I intend to organize a workshop based on my research method that will be held at Bar Ilan University, where it will be presented to both researchers and students.
 This will be an opportunity to share my findings, but more importantly it will expose the public to the research method and its advantages.
 The workshop will include two sessions.
-In the first, three different scholars will present the positions of the four books in relation to a single theme, which will illustrate the possibility of distinguishing different positions in relation to one theme.
-In the second, three researchers will present the way they understand the worldview of the prophet as reflected in a single unit.
+In the first, four different scholars will present the positions of the four books in relation to a single theme, which will illustrate the possibility of distinguishing different positions in relation to one theme.
+In the second, four researchers will present the way they understand the worldview of the prophet as reflected in a single unit.
 On the one hand, this will demonstrate the possibility of revealing a worldview through a prophetic unit; on the other hand, this will illustrate the challenge of ideological analysis of a prophetic book in general and in the Bible in particular.

 c.
 Preliminary Results

-To date, I have published two articles that present early research findings in which I present its goals and the methods that are used.
+To date, I have published two articles that present early research findings and also indicate the research goals and methods.
 The first article, “Isaiah b.
 Amoz’s Attitude towards the Faith of the Gentile Nations”, SJOT 30 (2016), pp. 69-90, deals with the definition of the relationship between the God of Israel and the Gentiles as they appear in the unit in Isaiah 2:2-5.
 The article presents different scholarly opinions on this issue and sets out my position and its methodological basis.
 My perspective is that the point of view from which the question is examined impacts on its conclusions, and therefore it is difficult to unequivocally determine the position that emerges from the unit.
-However, reading the unit in the context of Chapter 2 – and, perhaps, in all the chapters attributed to Isaiah Ben Amoz – leads to the conclusion that according to Isaiah ben Amoz the Gentiles will abandon their pagan worship and will worship the God of Israel alone.
-This article is an adaptation and expansion of a lecture I gave at the 2004 EAJS conference in Paris, entitled “How Isaiah Ben Amoz Relates to the Belief of the Gentiles.”
+However, reading the unit in the context of Chapter 2 – and, perhaps, in all the chapters attributed to Isaiah ben Amoz – leads to the conclusion that according to Isaiah ben Amoz’s conception of idolatry, the Gentiles will abandon their pagan worship and will worship the God of Israel alone.
+This article is an adaptation and expansion of a lecture I gave at the 2004 EAJS conference in Paris, entitled “How Isaiah ben Amoz Relates to the Belief of the Gentiles.”